Earn 8% Income And A 21% Gain On This US$25,000 Investment

-Today, however, Manila is changing rapidly.
+Manila is changing rapidly.
 Like a number of other Medellín neighborhoods, Manila has become trendy… chic.
 Locals, investors, and expats are paying attention.

-In the heart of Manila, you’ll find an old-fashioned greengrocer where you can get your fresh fruits and vegetables.
+In the heart of Manila, you’ll find an old-fashioned greengrocer where you can get fresh fruits and vegetables.
 You’ll also see the small neighborhood barber shop, the furniture makers busily filling orders for custom furniture in their open-to-the-street workshop, and the carpenters framing original artwork in the marquetería.

-In contrast, at the edge of Manila, you’ll find El Poblado’s largest supermarket, Éxito, a superstore with not only groceries but also a Walmart-style collection of other merchandise.
+At the edge of Manila, you’ll find El Poblado’s largest supermarket, Éxito, a superstore with not only groceries but also a Walmart-style collection of other merchandise.

-And, maybe best of all, you’re only a 10-minute walk to Parque Lleras in the Zona Rosa, Medellín’s premier restaurant, shopping, and nightlife district.
+It’s only a 10-minute walk to Parque Lleras in the Zona Rosa, Medellín’s premier restaurant, shopping, and nightlife district.

 You could easily live here without a car, with every dining and shopping option within a couple of blocks and public transit close at hand.

 It’s easy to see why the area is blossoming.

 The traditional way to profit from this type of market is to buy a property either for capital gain or to play into the short-term rental market.
 Prices are great at today’s exchange rates, and, if you don’t mind owning a property and/or managing a rental, this is a good option.